Guanacaste Travel Guide

 Rincón de la Vieja

-Located close to the Guanacaste capital of Liberia, Rincón de la Vieja, or “Old Woman’s Corner”, is an adventure-filled national park that makes for a great addition to any vacation.
+Located close to the Guanacaste capital of Liberia, Rincón de la Vieja, or “Old Woman’s Corner.”
+This is an adventure-filled national park that makes for a great addition to any vacation.
 The park is named after the active volcano which is the highest point of the park.
-This area of Guanacaste is known for its farming and cattle ranching, making it commonplace to see cowboys and vast fields with grazing cattle.
+This area of Guanacaste is known for its farming and cattle ranching.
+This makes it commonplace to see cowboys and vast fields with grazing cattle.

-In this area, you can also find numerous waterfalls which pour into the Colorado River, providing the opportunity to cool off while bathing under the falls, or relaxing in a tubing adventure down the river.
+In this area, you can also find numerous waterfalls which pour into the Colorado River.
+Cool off while bathing under the falls or relax in a tubing adventure down the river.
 Do you like hiking, mountain biking, zipline, canyoning?
 This area of Costa Rica is great for it.

 A favorite activity of visitors to Rincón de la Vieja is the hot springs.
 Due to geothermic activity in the area, the national park is the most active area of the Guanacaste Mountain Range.
 Conditions here provide for the soothing combination of hot springs and bubbling pools of mud.
-This warm mud is thought to be therapeutic and is not only an excellent way to relax your muscles after a day of adventures, but can also work wonders for your skin.
+This warm mud is thought to be therapeutic.
+It is an excellent way to relax your muscles after a day of adventures.
+It can also work wonders for your skin.

 Deep in the heart of the Nicoya Peninsula is the quaint and picturesque town of Santa Cruz.
 Serving as the capital of the Santa Cruz canton, Santa Cruz, is a typical rural and local town.
 Its inhabitants include large numbers of ranchers, farmers, fishermen, workers and employees.
 The town is well known for its cultural traditions and its history.
 Two of the most important and largest traditions in this area are the Easter week (Holy Week, or Semana Santa) celebration and Guanacaste’s famed bullfights.
-A perfect time of year to find yourself Santa Cruz is during January when the city honors its patron saint, Santo Cristo de Esquipulas, with dances, parties and delicious local food and delicacies.
+In January the city honors its patron saint, Santo Cristo de Esquipulas, with dances, parties and delicious local food and delicacies.

-Santa Cruz holds the distinction of serving as Costa Rica’s national folklore city, much in part to its commitment to keeping the area’s traditions and customs alive.
+Santa Cruz holds the distinction of serving as Costa Rica’s national folklore city.
+It is committed to keeping the area’s traditions and customs alive.
 Santa Cruz strives to maintain all parts of its history and folklore, such as traditional dance, musical instruments, food and drink.
 The city was declared the ¨Folklore City” by the Central American Institute of Tourism.